wp-plugins/custom-field-list-widget/readme.txt

 == Usage ==

-Usage of "sort values by the last word" (since v0.7):
+Usage of "sorting values by the last word" (since v0.7):

 You can influence which word the last word is by using _ between the words.
 If you make a _ between two words it will be seen as one word.